MicrosoftDocs/customer-insights/ci-docs/audience-insights/segments.md

    > - You can only project attributes from an entity that is used in every group of segment query you are building.
    > - Projected attributes can be used when matching customers of a segment.

-2nd bullet, I don't understand, actually

-Projected attributes can be used when matching customers of a segment.
 1. Select **Save** to save your segment.
 Your segment will be saved and processed if all requirements are validated.
 Otherwise, it will be saved as a draft.

 1. Select **Back to segments** to go back to the **Segments** page.